-HAWTHORNE, NJ - More than a month after the New Jersey primary election was originally scheduled, Hawthorne residents are finally headed to the ballot box — figuratively speaking, that is.
+WAYNE, NJ - More than a month after the New Jersey primary election was originally scheduled, Wayne residents are finally headed to the ballot box — figuratively speaking, that is.

 In response to the coronavirus outbreak, this year’s primary election was postponed from June 2 to July 7 and will be conducted predominantly by mail.
 All registered Democrats and Republicans were sent mail-in ballots while unaffiliated voters received ballot applications that had to have been submitted by June 30 in order to vote on Tuesday.

-There are no borough officials on the ballot, but residents can cast their votes in the presidential, congressional, and county freeholder primary races.
+There are no town officials on the ballot, but residents can cast their votes in the presidential, congressional and county freeholder primary races.

-On the Democratic ballot, voters will find former Vice President Joe Biden and Vermont Senator Bernie Sanders running to represent their party in the presidential election, although Biden has already won enough delegates to secure the Democratic nomination.
-Senator Cory Booker is running for his second term while facing a challenge from Lawrence Hamm.
-Incumbent Congressman Bill Pascrell, Jr. is running against Zinovia Spezakis and Alpaslan Basaran.
+On the Democratic ballot, voters will find former Vice President Joe Biden and Vermont Senator Bernie Sanders running to represent their party in the presidential election, but Biden has already won enough delegates to secure the Democratic nomination.
+Senator Cory Booker is running for his second term while facing a challenge from Lawrence Hamm, and Representative Mikie Sherill is unopposed as she seeks to hold onto the seat that she was elected to in 2018 in New Jersey’s 11th Congressional District.
 Incumbent County Freeholders Bruce James and Theodore “TJ” Best round out the Democratic primary ballot and have no competition.

-On the Republican ballot, President Donald Trump is running unopposed.
-The race for the Senate nomination sports a crowded field with Patricia Flanagan, Rikin Mehta, Hirsh Singh, Natalie Lynn Rivera, and Eugene Anagnos all hoping to represent their party this November.
-For Congress, Billy Prempeh and Timothy C. Walsh seek the nomination for the 9th Congressional district race.
-Freeholder candidates William Marsala and Matthew Conlon have no opposition in their respective races.
+On the Republican ballot, President Donald Trump, Rosemary Becchi, William Marsala and Matthew Conlon have no opposition in their respective races.
+Becchi is running for the Republican nomination for New Jersey’s 11th congressional seat, and Conlon and Marsala are looking for the nominations for County Freeholder positions.
+The race for the Senate nomination sports a crowded field with Patricia Flanagan, Rikin Mehta, Hirsh Singh, Natalie Lynn Rivera and Eugene Anagnos all hoping to represent their party this November.

 While voters will be focusing on their choices and casting their votes, the county is dealing with an unusual set of circumstances this year.
 With a mostly vote-by-mail election, counting the votes and validating the results will take much longer than usual, according to Passaic County Clerk Danielle Ireland-Imhof.

-“Due to the complexities and volume of a mostly vote-by-mail election, the Governor has allowed each county’s Board of Elections to receive ballots through July 14, 2020 at 8:00 p.m.," said Ireland-Imhof.
+“Due to the complexities and volume of a mostly vote-by-mail election, the Governor has allowed each county’s Board of Elections to receive ballots through July 14, 2020 at 8 p.m.,"said Ireland-Imhof.
 "The time it will take our Board of Elections to canvass the provisional ballots and complete election results could take a couple of weeks."

 Another unique challenge for this primary election is keeping poll workers and voters safe during a global pandemic.
 In an effort to protect people from the coronavirus, the county has provided each municipality with personal protective equipment for its poll workers and everything on site will be spaced appropriately to adhere to social distancing guidelines.